joostdecock/site/_includes/measurements/chestcircumference.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="chestcircumference" %}

 The **chest circumference** measurement wraps around the fullest part of your chest.